What is acute flaccid myelitis, the mysterious polio-like disorder affecting kids?

-The Centers for Disease and Control is investigating a mysterious polio-like disorder that is on the rise across the nation.
+The Centers for Disease Control and Prevention is investigating a mysterious polio-like disorder that is on the rise across the nation.
 It mainly affects children.

-Recently, the Minnesota Department of Health announced six cases had been reported in children under 10 years old.
+Brittany Fowler of the Maryland Department of Health told USA TODAY that there have been five possible cases of AFM in the state, all in children under 18.
+The Minnesota Department of Health announced six cases had been reported in children under 10 years old.
 The cause of most of the AFM cases is unknown.
 Some cases have been linked to poliovirus (polio) and West Nile virus, according to the CDC.

 Symptoms include drooping face and eyelids, difficulty moving eyes and swallowing, and slurred speech.
 In severe cases, children might have trouble breathing and need a ventilator because of muscle weakness.